- THE WORK

 Capacity Building grants:

-Principal Investigator: Centre of Excellence in Clinical Research Funded by Department of Bio Technology India from 2015 onwards.
-This is a 5 year program till 2020 and will be renewed based on performance.
+- Principal Investigator: Centre of Excellence in Clinical Research Funded by Department of Bio Technology India from 2015 -2018.
+Further funding under consideration

 In a span of 20 years I have mentored approximately 50 pre-doctoral, post- doctoral and junior faculty in cardiovascular disease research and epidemiology.
 Several of them have become leaders in their own right.
 Their research spans areas that are relevant to India including tobacco control, gathering evidence for salt reduction, dietary interventions and health system interventions.